slackapi/template-action-and-dialog/how_it_works.md

 # Message Action and Dialog Blueprint

-Allow users to export a message in Slack to a 3rd party system (a fictional app called, *ClipIt*) using a [message actions](https://api.slack.com/actions) and a [Dialog](https://api.slack.com/dialogs).
+This demo app allow users to export a message in Slack from the message action menu to a 3rd party system (let's call the fictional app *ClipIt*) using a [message actions](https://api.slack.com/actions) and a [Dialog](https://api.slack.com/dialogs).

-This app blueprint assumes you have your 3rd party system already &mdash;
-To just give you a quick idea, in this code sample each selected message is added in a JSON to be exported to your external app.
+Assumeing you have your 3rd party note-keeping app with database setup already &mdash; To just give you a quick idea, in this code sample each selected message is added in a JSON to be exported to your external app.